nwtgck/trans-server-akka/README.md

-# tras - Transmit a file anywhere
+# trans - Transmit a file anywhere

 ## What is this?